StephaniePlomp/budget-manager-app/README.md

 - **Data Visualization:** Gain insights into your spending patterns and budget progress by viewing the interactive income/expense chart on the main dashboard.

-- **Demo and Reset:**: Use the demo version to get a overview of the app with data.
+- **Demo and Reset:** Use the demo version to get a overview of the app with data.
 Remove all transactions with the reset button.

 # Getting started